benhook1013/space-game/DESIGN.md

 ## Game Layers

-- `SpaceGame` extends `FlameGame`.
+- `SpaceGame` extends `FlameGame` and is embedded in a `GameWidget`.
-- The Flame canvas hosts the world; Flutter overlays provide menus and HUD.
+- Flutter overlays handle menus and the HUD so UI stays outside the game loop.
+- A `GameState` enum tracks **menu → playing → game over** transitions.
-- Systems manage input, collisions, spawning and game state transitions.
+- Systems manage input, collisions, spawning and scoring.
-- Assets load through a central `Assets` registry; gameplay code avoids file paths.
+- Assets and tunable constants live in `assets.dart` and `constants.dart` so gameplay code avoids raw paths or magic numbers.

 ## Components

 - Player, enemy, asteroid and bullet components live under `lib/components/`.
 - Components mix in `HasGameRef<SpaceGame>` when they need game context.
 - Use simple hit boxes (`CircleHitbox`, `RectangleHitbox`) and `HasCollisionDetection`.
+- Frequently spawned objects (bullets, asteroids) may use small object pools to limit garbage collection.

 ## State and Data